North Annapurna Base Camp Trek

 • Anything related to International flight airfares such as Nepal entry visa fees, excess baggage charges, International flight tickets, and so on.

-• Extra night accommodations due to changed in itinerary.
+• Extra night accommodations due to changes in itinerary.

-• Supporter / porter to carry your personal luggage during the trekking.
+• Extra Supporter/porter to carry your luggage during the trekking.

-• Personal expenses before the trek such as ( cold drinks, alcoholic beverages, telephone call, Wifi, cell-phone, camera battery recharges and so on).
+• Personal expenses before the trek such as ( cold drinks, alcoholic beverages and so on).

 • Tips and gratuities for guides and porters.